geek-id/linuxid-headless-cms/content/pages/terms.md

 - **Benchmarks and Data**: Performance testing results and comparison data
 - **Community Features**: Comments, discussions, and user interactions

-## 3. User Accounts and Registration
+## 3. User Interaction

+### Community Participation
+- Engage with our content through comments and discussions
+- Ensure respectful and constructive interactions with other users
+- Report any inappropriate or harmful content to us

-### Account Creation
+### Content Responsibility
-- You may create an account to access additional features
-- You must provide accurate and complete registration information
-- You are responsible for maintaining the security of your account credentials
+- You are responsible for the content you share or comment on

-### Account Responsibilities
-- You are responsible for all activities that occur under your account
-- You must notify us immediately of any unauthorized use of your account
-- We reserve the right to suspend or terminate accounts for violations of these Terms
+- Ensure your contributions do not violate third-party rights or our policies

 ## 4. Acceptable Use Policy